-- This track should be a consistently fast, flowing and twisting track that weaves around in situ trees - It should have an even and consistent surface throughout and should be at a consistent grade of 4.
+- This track should be a consistently fast, flowing and twisting track that weaves around in situ trees - It should have a surface consistent with a grade 4 track.

 - Replacing timber step-down with a stone pitched rollable step-down - Develop a realignment to provide a flowing grade 4 alternative to a stone built roll-in.